BACK TO FACULTY

 Telephone

-Marilena Mousoulidou is an Assistant Professor in Cognitive Psychology in the Department of Psychology at Neapolis University Pafos and the Program Coordinator of the BSc in Psychology.
-She received her PhD in Cognitive Psychology from the University of Leicester, UK (2010) and her BSc in Psychology from the University of Derby, UK (2004).
+Marilena Mousoulidou is an Assistant Professor of Cognitive Psychology at the Department of Psychology, Neapolis University Pafos and the Program Coordinator of the BSc in Psychology.
+She holds a PhD in Cognitive Psychology from the University of Leicester, UK (2010) and a BSc in Psychology from the University of Derby, UK (2004).
 She has worked as a visiting lecturer at various Higher Education Institutions in Cyprus, teaching a variety of psychology modules for undergraduate and postgraduate students (2010-2015).
-Since 2014 she has been a member of the Department of Psychology at Neapolis University Pafos, initially as a Visiting Lecturer (2014-2015) and subsequently as a faculty member of the Department.
+Since 2014, she has been a member of the Department of Psychology at Neapolis University Pafos, initially as a Visiting Lecturer (2014-2015) and subsequently as a faculty member of the Department.

 EVALUATION, RECOGNITION & COLLABORATIONS